JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

 Requirements
 ____________

 Your model must be CANDLE compliant, containerized, and packaged in a singularity image.
 You can identify the image file by the **\*.sif** suffix.
 Default definition files can be found in the `IMPROVE Singularity repository <https://github.com/JDACS4C-IMPROVE/Singularity>`_.
-Follow the `install instructions<quickstart-build-and-deploy-models>`_ to deploy curated default models.
+Follow the :doc:`install instruction <quickstart-build-and-deploy-models>` to deploy curated default models.
 The container should expose the following interface scripts:

 + preprocess.sh
 + train.sh